General Class Policies

 • Able to play video files in mp4 format and audio files in mp3 format.

-Desire2Learn (D2L)
+Desire2Learn (D2L) Online Classroom

 Disruption of the Learning Environment

-Behavior which disrupts the teaching and learning process during class activities will not be tolerated.
+Behavior which disrupts the teaching–learning process during class activities will not be tolerated.
 While a variety of behaviors can be disruptive in a classroom setting, more serious examples include belligerent, abusive, profane, and/or threatening behavior.
 A student who fails to respond to reasonable faculty direction regarding classroom behavior and/or behavior while participating in classroom activities may be dismissed from class.
 A student who is dismissed is entitled to due process and will be afforded such rights as soon as possible following dismissal.
 If found in violation, a student may be administratively withdrawn and may receive a grade of WF.

 Academic Dishonesty